punitha-thangavelu/GitHub/README.md

 # GitHub
- GitHub is a Web-based Git repository hosting service.
+ GitHub is the version control system